86challenge/rules/rules.typ

 == Engine Mechanical & Drivetrain

-_Take points for EACH applicable row:_

-#table(
-  table.header([Points], [Modifications]),

-  [0], [
+#boxed[
+  === Free Modifications
   - Removal of intake resonators
   - Any drop-in replacement air filter for OEM intake
   - Gen. 2 charcoal airbox filter removal
   - Aftermarket radiator, oil cooler, oil catch can, oil pan baffle, and/or modified sump
   - #highlight[Any transmission cooling or diff cooling system]
   - Any cat-back exhaust
-    - #highlight[Any pump gasoline (including blending high-octane pump gasoline)] ],
+  - #highlight[Any pump gasoline (including blending high-octane pump gasoline)] ]

+_Take points for EACH applicable row:_

+#table(
+  table.header([Points], [Modifications]),

   [0.5], [Aftermarket intake, header, front-pipe, overpipe, and/or any removal of OEM catalytic converter], [0.5], [Lighter-than-OEM rotational inertia flywheel, clutch, and/or driveshaft], [0.5], [Non-OEM limited slip differential],
   [1], [Non-OEM transmission],
   [#highlight[2]], [#highlight[FA20 to FA24 engine swap]],
-  [5], [Forced induction (FI)],
+  [5], [Forced induction],
   [TBD], [Any other engine swap (contact Rules Board for individual engine swap classification)], )

 == #highlight[Engine Tuning]

+Octane ratings below use (RON+MON)/2 or AKI.
+This is the octane number displayed at the pump in the US.

 _Take points for ONE of the following:_

-Octane ratings below use (RON+MON)/2, or AKI.
-This is the octane number displayed at the pump in the US.

 #table(
   table.header([Points], [Modifications]),

   [0], [
-    - OEM tune
-    - FI tune for 93 octane gasoline or lower (only when taken with 5 point FI modification) ],
+    OEM tune or forced induction tune for 93 octane gasoline or lower (only when taken with 5 point FI modification) ],
   [0.5], [NA tune for 93 octane gasoline or lower (non-OEM)], [1.5], [NA tune for greater than 93 octane gasoline or greater than 15% ethanol content], [2], [FI tune for greater than 93 octane gasoline or greater than 15% ethanol content], )

 == Front Aero